RonasIT/rtkq-entity-api/README.md

 API instances created by `createEntityApi` have the following utils in `yourApi.util`:

 1. `fetchEntity` - util fetches single entity data using `GET /{baseEndpoint}/{id}` with optional params.
-   Maybe useful in combination with other utils when customizing [onQueryStarted](https://redux-toolkit.js.org/rtk-query/api/createApi#onquerystarted) behavior.
+   May be useful in combination with other utilities when customizing [onQueryStarted](https://redux-toolkit.js.org/rtk-query/api/createApi#onquerystarted) behavior.
 Example:

 ```ts
 // In some mutation in 'someItemApi':